 Holly, Ivy, and Mistletoe

 The tradition of decorating with holly, ivy, and mistletoe has roots in pagan holiday rituals associated with nature worship and the winter solstice.
 Holly, ivy, and mistletoe were believed to have magical properties and were used in ancient rituals to ward off evil spirits and bring fertility and good fortune.
-Holly, with its evergreen leaves and red berries, symbolized eternal life and rebirth, while ivy was associated with immortality and was thought to protect against misfortune.
+Holly, with its evergreen leaves and red berries, symbolised eternal life and rebirth, while ivy was associated with immortality and was thought to protect against misfortune.
 Mistletoe was considered to have mystical powers and was often used in ceremonies related to fertility and healing.

 When Christianity spread across Europe, many pagan holiday customs were incorporated into Christmas traditions.
 Holly, ivy, and mistletoe were seen as symbols of Christ’s sacrifice and the promise of eternal life and were eventually integrated into the Christmas decorations we see today.